SonarOpenCommunity/sonar-cxx/CONTRIBUTING.md

 ### Testing

-Test your sources with latest version of C++ community plugin.
-[Write issues](https://github.com/SonarOpenCommunity/sonar-cxx/issues) you find from C++ community plugin.
+Test your sources with latest version of _cxx plugin_.
+[Write issues](https://github.com/SonarOpenCommunity/sonar-cxx/issues) you find from _cxx plugin_.
 Please check always if your [issue](https://github.com/SonarOpenCommunity/sonar-cxx/issues?state=open) does not already exist before you create a new one.
 In case of parsing problems it is mostly helpful to add also example code.

 ### Marketing